nonverbalexpress/CS-305-SoftwareSecurity/README.md

 - **Refactor insecure code** and apply modern security fixes.
 - Use **encryption, hashing, and HTTPS** in a Java application.
 - Apply **industry best practices** and use professional tools.
-- **Work through setbacks** — especially troubleshooting Maven until I got it working — which shows persistence and problem-solving.
+- **Work through setbacks**, especially troubleshooting Maven until I got it working, which shows persistence and problem-solving.

-This project proves I can identify risks, implement secure solutions, and reflect on areas to grow, which is what real-world software security requires.
+This project demonstrates my ability to identify risks, implement secure solutions, and reflect on areas for growth, which is a key requirement for real-world software security.